 Once you finish Exchange Online Admin activities, You can disconnect the session to free up some resources or connect to a different tenant.
 To disconnect the Exchange Online PowerShell session on your local machine, you run the following command in PowerShell:

+This will clean up the current session object and local files and remove the access token from the cache.
 Closing the PowerShell window without disconnecting the session is not the best practice, as this could leave a malicious party open access to your system.
-Once disconnected, you won’t be able to execute any cmdlet for Exchange Online.
+Once disconnected, you won’t be able to execute any cmdlet or PowerShell scripts for Exchange Online.

 Update the Exchange Online PowerShell Module